 - Is not gaining weight.

+See your doctor if your baby has any of the symptoms listed above.
 First, your doctor will make sure your baby is healthy and growing well.
-Your doctor will also check to see if your baby has breathing problems.
+Next, they will check to see if your baby has breathing problems.
 If your doctor thinks your baby is fine, nothing else needs to be done.
-Your doctor will probably want to see your baby regularly.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.